 STATUS OF INVESTORS' COMPLAINTS

-During the year four complaints were received, which were redressed.
+During the year five complaints were received, which were redressed.
 The status of complaints is also reported to the Board of Directors, as an agenda item.

 SEBI COMPLAINTS REDRESS SYSTEM (SCORES)

 The investor complaints are processed in a centralised web-based complaints redress system.
 The salient features of this system are : Centralised database of all complaints, online upload of Action Taken Reports (ATRs) by the concerned companies and online viewing by investors of action taken on the complaints and its current status.

 The Company has also provided separate E-mail ID : email@example.com exclusively for investor servicing.